CalNicklin/frontend-tech-test/journal.md

 I've added the sheet, ensuring that it works on all widths, handles vertical scrolling, and can be opened from the card or link.
 I've also added a basic test for it.
 Data fetching happens on open.

+Went back and added a unit test for the determine status function.

+Added favicon!